sradics/digital-garden/_notes/Team Genius.md

 ---
 In particular, when a person observes an action, neurons that represent that action are activated in the observer’s premotor cortex—creating a “motor copy” of the observed action.44 And thus visual information is transformed into knowledge. — location: [1045](kindle://book?action=open&asin=B00OG8AXKO&location=1045) ^ref-14715

 ---
+In particular, when a person observes an action, neurons that represent that action are activated in the observer’s premotor cortex—creating a “motor copy” of the observed action.44 And thus visual information is transformed into — location: [1120](kindle://book?action=open&asin=B00OG8AXKO&location=1120) ^ref-13929

+---
 It’s because our mirror neurons fire when we see a familiar action, allowing us to understand the action, its goal, and even the emotions associated with it. — location: [1050](kindle://book?action=open&asin=B00OG8AXKO&location=1050) ^ref-42555